smyrnakis/raspberry-born/chapters/harden.md

 ### fail2ban

+:warning:
-> :warning:  fail2ban may not work correctly with OpenVpn and/or Pi-hole or any combination of those!
+> fail2ban may not work correctly with OpenVpn and/or Pi-hole or any combination of those!
+To be updated...

 *Article: https://pimylifeup.com/raspberry-pi-fail2ban/*